roboogle/gtkmvc3/gtkmvco/docs/manual/install.rst

 License and Copyright
 ---------------------

-*gtkmvc* is `Free Software <http://www.fsf.org/>`_ distributed under the `GNU LESSER GENERAL PUBLIC LICENSE
+*gtkmvc3* is `Free Software <http://www.fsf.org/>`_ distributed under the `GNU LESSER GENERAL PUBLIC LICENSE
 <http://www.gnu.org/licenses/lgpl-2.1.html>`_ (LGPL) version 2 or later
 at your choice.

 You can distribute your application in any form (even binaries only) and for any purpose (even commercial).
-However if you have modified any file of *gtkmvc*, you will have to distribute the source files of your modified version of *gtkmvc*.
+However if you have modified any file of *gtkmvc3*, you will have to distribute the source files of your modified version of *gtkmvc3*.
 For any detail refer to the LGPL License Terms.

 Copyright (C) 2010 by Roberto Cavada <roboogle AT gmail.com>.